Knogobert/ntn-boilerplate/README.md

   - It may be that you haven't [enabled Netlify Identity](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity) or [setup the Git Gateway](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity#services) correctly, [check the docs](https://www.netlifycms.org/docs/git-gateway-backend/)

-- > This repository is configured for Git LFS but 'git-lfs' was not found on your path.
-If you no longer wish to use Git LFS, remove this hook by deleting .git/hooks/pre-push.
+- > "This repository is configured for Git LFS but 'git-lfs' was not found on your path."

-  - Install git-lfs then run `git lfs install` in project root
+  - Install git-lfs then run `git lfs install` in project root.
+Then to download the images, run `git lfs pull`.
+Or if you don't want to download the files/can't login to the lfs server, run `git lfs install --skip-smudge` instead.

 - > I can’t get Git LFS to run correctly on Netlify